Book Review: Resurrecting Tobias, Author, William D. Holland

 Well Bill, I should tell you what I feel are the best parts of your book.
 For me, it's from page one to page 508, where I had to sadly see, "The End."
 Truth is, I'd have to tell you something wonderful, intriguing, confusing, mysterious and sad that I may have found on every page.

 I stressed over what I would say to you or how I could explain what I sincerely think of your novel.
 I'm not the corny, sugar 'n spice kind of gal...Lord knows.
-It's just that when I first sat down to tap this letter out, I was seriously bubbling over with things I wanted to express.-words-adjectives....and they all sounded like too much chocolate filled with too much peanut butter.
-Then after about ten minutes of giving the backspace key a good workout, I just said, "Oh hell, this is Bro Bill.....just spit it out, girl."
+It's just that when I first sat down to tap this letter out, I was seriously bubbling over with things I wanted to express.-words-adjectives....and they all sounded like too much sugar, spice and sparkles.
+Then after about ten minutes of giving the backspace key a good workout, I realized, "Oh hell, this is Bro Bill.....just spit it out, girl."
 That's when I decided to borrow Jeremy Petrich's style and just say what I would if we were chatting over coffee.